Yasmineral/CV/README.md

 - Video games: Currently playing Death Stranding.
 Favourites include the Dark Souls series.
 - Rambling: Love a long walk & getting lost in the countryside!
 - Hot Yoga and meditation
-- Singing & Voiceovers: dabbling in a few lessons.
+- Voiceover: dabbled in some training and record pieces for fun.
 - Podcasts: Reply-all, The Moth, The Guilty Feminist, IGN UK...